-See the departure of the muttonbirds and black winged petrels flying back to the Northern Pacific.
-Red-tailed Tropicbirds, Brown Noddies and White Terns also leaves the area for milder climates.
-Winter breeding Providence Petrels and Little Shearwaters lay their eggs.
+See the departure of the muttonbirds and black-winged petrels as they commence their journey back to the Northern Pacific.
+Red-tailed tropicbirds, brown noddies and white terns also leave the area for milder climates.
+Winter breeding providence petrels and little shearwaters lay their eggs.
 Hopwoods flower May to July.

-The seabird colonies are mainly quiet now but at Muttonbird Point the Masked Booby can be observed.
-They have a prolonged breeding cycle June to December.
+The seabird colonies are mainly quiet now.
+At Muttonbird Point the masked booby can be observed, they have a prolonged breeding cycle from June to December.
 An endemic tree known as island apple produces a floral stalk directly from the trunk, often near ground level.

 Muttonbirds (flesh-footed and wedge-tailed shearwaters) have returned.
 The grey ternlet is the first of the summer breeders to lay – a single egg in early September.
 Lord Howe Island’s landbirds start nesting in the spring.
-The most numerous of these if the tiny Lord Howe White-eye.
-The English Blackbird and Songthrush are found in most gardens.
-The local subspecies of Golden Whistler is a conspicuous and confiding bird.
+The most numerous of these if the tiny Lord Howe white-eye.
+The English blackbird and songthrush are found in most gardens.
+The local subspecies of golden whistler is a conspicuous bird.

 The red-tailed tropicbird is breeding along the cliffs.
 Lord Howe Island has the largest breeding colony in the world.
 Migrant waders return from Arctic breeding grounds.
-By the end of the month the first of the summer flowers are in evidence – Sallywood, Mountain Rose, Pumpkin Tree, Island pine and the Boar Tree.
-Flowers of the Wedding Lily only last a single day.
+By the end of the month the first of the summer flowers are in evidence – sallywood, mountain rose, pumpkin tree, island pine and the boar tree.
+Flowers of the wedding lily only last a single day.
 This plant is endemic, from a genus otherwise found only in Southern Africa.

 One of the reasons for Lord Howe’s inclusion in the World Heritage list is its unique vegetation.
 There are about 160 species of native flowering plants and 57 species of ferns.
 Many of these plants are best seen in summer while in flower.
-The Giant Heath known as Fitzgeraldii is a spectacular endemic tree common on the mountain summits.
-In the sheltered forest the extraordinary Pandanus Tree is beginning its flowering period.
+The giant heath known as fitzgeraldii is a spectacular endemic tree common on the mountain summits.
+In the sheltered forest the extraordinary pandanus tree is beginning its flowering period.